49 3 2 Radical Form

 Simplifying More Complex Radical Expressions

 The principles outlined above can be extended to more complex radical expressions.
-For example, consider simplifying √72:
+Here's one way to look at it: consider simplifying √72:

 1. Prime Factorization: 72 = 2 x 2 x 2 x 3 x 3